 Spruce up your front porch with fresh flower pots of annuals like Primroses and Violas, and evergreen perennials such as Heucheras and Hellebores!

-- Hang another hummingbird feeder; keep it no more than 3 feet away from another hummingbird feeder to reduce male domination of feeder.
-Fill with homemade or store-bought nectar (1 part sugar with 4 parts water) and heat until sugar is dissolved; store extra in refrigerator for up to 2 weeks.
+- Hang another hummingbird feeder; keep it no more than 3 feet away from another hummingbird feeder to reduce male domination.
+Fill with nectar (1 part sugar, 4 parts water; heat until sugar dissolves).
+Store extra in the refrigerator for up to 2 weeks.